 B. International Residue Limits

-There are no CODEX residue limits for residues of avermectin on onions, therefore, harmonization is not an issue.
+There are no CODEX residue limits for residues of avermectin on bean, lima, seed.

-Therefore, the time-limited tolerance is established for combined residues of the insecticide avermectin B1 (a mixture of avermectins containing greater than or equal to 80% avermectin B1a (5-O-demethyl avermectin A1) and less than or equal to 20% avermectin B1b (5-O-demethyl-25-de(1-methylpropyl)-25-(1-methylethyl) avermectin A1)) and its delta-8,9-isomer, in or on bulb onions at 0.005 ppm.
-The time-limited tolerance expires and is revoked on December 31, 2009.
+Therefore, a time-limited tolerance is established for combined residues of the insecticide avermectin B1 and its delta-8,9-isomer in or on bean, lima, seed at 0.005 ppm.
+This time-limited tolerance expires and is revoked on December 31, 2010.

 VII.
 Statutory and Executive Order Reviews